New Jersey Resources - Earnings Call - Q1 2025

 Operator (participant)

-And your next question comes from the line of Gabe Moreen with Mizuho.
+Your next question comes from the line of Gabriel Moreen with Mizuho.
 Please go ahead.

 Gabriel Moreen (Managing Director)

-Good morning, everyone.
-If I could just ask a question on CEV CapEx relative to what you spent year to date in the target range.
-Was this kind of what you intended, I guess, to spend and we should expect maybe a potential acceleration to kind of get you to the midpoint into the range?
-Or is there still just, I guess, uncertainty around the timing and spend as to whether you're going to get to that midpoint of the guided CapEx range for CEV this year?
+Morning, everyone.
+If I could just ask a question on CEV CapEx relative to what you spent year to date and the target range.
+Was this kind of what you intended, I guess, to spend, and we should expect maybe a potential acceleration to kind of get you to the midpoint of the range?
+Or is there still just, I guess, uncertainty around the timing and spend as to whether you're going to get to that midpoint of the CapEx range for CEV this year?

-Yes.
+Yeah.
 So this is Roberto.
-So for this year, you see what our guidance range for CapEx for CV is out there.
+So for this year, you see what our guidance range for CapEx for CEV is out there.
 It is higher than what we did last year.
-And so from that perspective, yes, you can consider that an acceleration, but we expect to be well within our guidance range for the year as stated in our presentation.
+So from that perspective, yeah, you can consider that an acceleration, but we expect to be well within our guidance range for the year as stated in our presentation.

 Gabriel Moreen (Managing Director)

 Thanks, Roberto.
-And I know I think we asked about this last quarter about a potential follow on to the IIP.
-Any additional thoughts as far as renewing the IIP now that your the rate case is in the rearview?
+And I think we asked about this last quarter about a potential follow-on to the IIP.
+Any additional thoughts as far as renewing the IIP now that the rate case is in the review?

-Gabe, it's Pat Migliaccio.
+Again, it's Pat Migliaccio.
 Thanks for the question.
-Just as a reminder, we do have the current IIP that has spending forecasted through fiscal year 2025 that will close out with rates effective in 2026.
-We had a really constructive energy efficiency filing, record level of approved investment of $386,000,000 that ramps up over time.
-As far as a successor or follow on IAP, we'll evaluate that and update you when we have something to report.
+Just as a reminder, we do have the current IIP that has spending forecasted through fiscal year 2025.
+That'll close out with rates effective in 2026.
+We had a really constructive energy efficiency filing, record level of approved investment of $386 million.
+That ramps up over time.
+As far as a successor or follow-on IIP, we'll evaluate that and update you when we have something to report.

 Gabriel Moreen (Managing Director)